-I am an Associate Research Professor of Africana Studies at Johns Hopkins University.
+I am an Associate Professor of History at Johns Hopkins University.
 I am also the Director of the Chloe Center for the Critical Study of Racism, Immigration, and Colonialism.
 My PhD is in American Studies, from NYU, in 2015.

 In Spring 2022, I was a Kluge Fellow at the Library of Congress.